-The library is a learning laboratory with books, computers, magazines, and other materials available for classroom assignments, projects, and reading or listening pleasure.

-Our high school and elementary school are fortunate to have separate libraries.
+- The library is a learning laboratory with books, computers, magazines, and other materials available for classroom assignments, projects, and reading or listening pleasure. - Our high school and elementary school are fortunate to have separate libraries.
+Many fine books, magazines and papers are available for student use.
 Anything checked out of the library is the responsibility of the student.
-Students will be asked to pay for any damaged or over-due book(s).
-For a lost or damaged book, a student will pay the replacement cost of the book.

-Students must have the librarian, the aide or teacher present to check out a library book.

-Copying machines have been provided throughout the school, for use by students (with teacher supervision).
+Students will be asked to pay for any damaged or overdue book(s).
+Five cents (\$.05) a day will be charged on overdue books.
+For a lost or damaged book a student will pay the replacement cost of the book. - Students must have the librarian, aide or teacher present to check out a library book. - Copying machines have been provided throughout the school, for use by students (with teacher supervision).